Jehovah's Witnesses beliefs: Eschatology

-Watch Tower Society publications teach that Jesus Christ began to rule in heaven invisibly as king in October 1914.
+Watch Tower Society publications teach that Jesus began to rule in heaven invisibly as king in October 1914.
 They assert that the Greek word parousia (translated in most English Bible translations as coming when referring to Christ) is more accurately rendered presence, perceived only by a composite "sign".
 As such, the Second Coming is considered an invisible presence, lasting for an extended period of time, and ending with Jesus' "coming" to separate the Sheep and the Goats.
 They believe that when Jesus became king, Satan was ousted from heaven to the earth, bringing a period of "woe" to mankind.

 Witnesses base their beliefs about the significance of 1914 on the Watch Tower Society's interpretation of biblical chronology, based on their belief that the destruction of Jerusalem and the beginning of the Babylonian captivity both occurred in 607 BCE.
 (The secularly accepted date for the fall of Jerusalem is within a year of 587 BCE; exiles were taken in various years, with most Jews exiled to Babylon following the siege of Jerusalem of 597 BCE.)
 They believe that Daniel chapter 4 prophesied a period of 2,520 years starting with 607 BCE and ending at 1914 CE.

 They equate this period with the "Gentile Times" or "the appointed times of the nations", a phrase taken from Luke 21:24.
 They believe that when the Babylonians conquered Jerusalem, the line of kings descended from David was interrupted, and that God's throne was "trampled on" from then until Jesus began ruling in October 1914.
 Witnesses believe their doctrine is confirmed by world events since 1914, including wars, famine, earthquakes and increasing lawlessness, which they see as fulfillment of the "sign" of Christ's presence.
 They believe that their preaching is also part of that sign, citing Matthew 24:14.
 Witnesses teach that in 1918, Jesus resurrected those of the 144,000 (the "anointed") who had already died to heavenly life; since 1918, any "anointed" are individually resurrected to heavenly life at the time of their death to serve as kings alongside Christ in his heavenly government.